One Month Thailand Itinerary

 • Enjoy street food at the Chiang Rai Night Bazaar

-Pai, Thailand Green Fields and Blue Sky
+Pai, Thailand Green Fields and Blue Sky.
+A must-see on your one month Thailand itinerary.

-3 Days In Pai
+Pai - 3 Days

 • Hike Pai Canyon at sunset